Why Does Oil Not Dissolve In Water

 Hydrogen Bonding: The Glue of Water

 The polarity of water molecules allows them to form hydrogen bonds with each other.
 A hydrogen bond is a relatively weak electrostatic attraction between a hydrogen atom with a partial positive charge and a highly electronegative atom (such as oxygen) in another molecule.
-These hydrogen bonds are responsible for many of water's unique properties, including its high surface tension, high boiling point, and its ability to act as a versatile solvent.
+But these hydrogen bonds are responsible for many of water's unique properties, including its high surface tension, high boiling point, and its ability to act as a versatile solvent.
 The extensive network of hydrogen bonds in water creates a cohesive environment where water molecules are strongly attracted to one another.

 Water as a Solvent: "Like Dissolves Like"